loior/minecraft-server/README.md

 ---

 ## How to connect to the Minecraft server once it's running
-You can test that the connection works by typing the following command in the terminal, using the same public IP address that you copied and pasted into the `hosts.ini` file:
+You can test that the connection to the Minecraft server works by typing the following command in the terminal, using the same public IP address that you copied and pasted into the `hosts.ini` file:
 ```
 nmap -sV -Pn -p T:25565 <public IP address>
 ```